gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Showing a warning about Permalinks for the auto-generated shop page to work.
-Also closing comments on it.
+Showing an error message if the product storage location cannot be created automatically.

 == Upgrade Notice ==

-= 3.55 =
+= 3.56 =

-Showing a warning about Permalinks for the auto-generated shop page to work.
-Also closing comments on it.
+Showing an error message if the product storage location cannot be created automatically.

 == Screenshots ==